 These settings determine the default date range for the Gantt chart range.
 You can also configure these settings in the Preview Pane, and they will stay in sync with the settings on the Display tab.
 However, once a user changes these settings on the rendered report, the defaults are longer enforced and the current settings become "sticky".

 You can choose a specific range, a range relative to the current date, or a range centered over a specific date.
 The Zoom Center Date is offered only when one of the Zoom to N years is selected.
 Otherwise the zoom is centered over the current date.

-- Zoom to fit - Fits the rendered Gantt chart in the range derived from the earliest task start date and the latest task target date.
-After the report is run, report consumers can enter a different set of dates in the Settings dialog of the rendered report, and the chart will zoom to fit those dates after saving.
+- Zoom to fit - Relative to the earliest task start date and the latest task target date, sets the range one year earlier than the earliest task start date, to one year beyond the latest task target date.
+After the report is run, report viewers can enter a different set of dates in the Settings dialog of the rendered report, and the chart will zoom to fit relative to those dates after saving.
 The dates in the dialog do not persist once you click a zoom control; re-enter dates if you want to zoom to fit again.